 If that sounds strange or inaccurate, I admit that the idea can take some getting used to.
-But unless you see yourself that way, then you won’t be healthy.
+But unless you see yourself that way, you won’t be healthy.
 At least not consistently.

-What does being healthy look like for you?
+What does health look like for you?

 It could be any number of things.
 The absence of pain.
 The ability to endure pain.
 Plenty of energy whenever you’re awake.
 Physical strength.
-A certain body fat percentage.
+A specific body fat percentage.
 Looking much younger than your biological age.
 Being a certain weight.
 Restful, energizing sleep.
 Aging in reverse.
 Being as old as you are and still being alive.
 A positive mental attitude.
 Being grateful.

 Replace sickness with health, first in your thoughts, then in your actions.
 Expect to be healthy, see yourself as healthy, and take the actions to be healthy.
 In many cases, you already know exactly what to do.